white-flame/eurisko/README.md

 The whole program is contained in `EUR`. [seveno4](https://github.com/seveno4/EURISKO) is getting this running in [Medley Interlisp](https://interlisp.org/).

-The [wiki](https://github.com/white-flame/eurisko/wiki) is open for people to post their knowledge and discoveries.
+The [wiki](https://github.com/white-flame/eurisko/wiki) is active and open for anyone to post their knowledge and discoveries.

 More to come, including the Traveller-specific stuff.